-External professional activities for pay means any activity that 1) is not included within one's University employment responsibilities; 2) is performed for any entity, public or private, other than the University employer; 3) is undertaken for compensation, including an equity interest in an external entity; and 4) is based upon the professional knowledge, experience and abilities of the EHRA employee for which that employee is employed by the University.
-Activities for pay not involving such professional knowledge, experience and abilities are not subject to the advance disclosure and approval requirements of this Policy, although they are subject to the basic requirement that outside activities of any type not result in neglect of primary University duties, conflicts of commitment or interest, inappropriate uses of the University name or resources, or claims of University responsibility for the activity.
+External professional activities for pay means any activity for pay based on your expertise and position with the university.
+Activities for pay not involving such professional knowledge, experience and abilities are not subject to the advance disclosure and approval requirements of this policy, although they are subject to the basic requirement that outside activities of any type not result in neglect of primary university duties, conflicts of commitment or interest, inappropriate uses of the university name or resources, or claims of university responsibility for the activity.

 - Advance reporting is required at least ten (10) days in advance of commencing such activity

 - If you didn’t know you would receive something of value until the event, submit an NOI after the fact with an explanation.